A stellar Administrative Assistant can be a company’s secret weapon.

 - Focusing on mindset.
 People can control only the lens through which they see the world, but they can alter their viewpoints from negative to positive with a simple change of perspective.

 No matter what the medium, their communication has to be clear, direct, and succinct.
 This is especially true for Admins who work closely with executives.
-CEOs and other senior leaders don’t want dissembling, rambling, or any other sort of run-around – they want you to get right to the point.
+CEOs and other senior leaders don’t want dissembling, rambling, or any other sort of run-around – they want effective communication that is right to the point.

 Learning the most effective way to do that helps separate the good Admins from the great ones.